 You are here

-Nancy Indian looked to uncork a great pitch during the first inning of the Big Grassy Lynx's 21-12 romp over the Fort Frances Mud Dogs in Rainy River District Women's Fastball League action last Wednesday night at the St. Francis Sports Field.
+Charity McMahon of the Fort Frances Her-icanes looked to make solid contact with a pitch during her squad's 13-13 tie with the Fort Frances Mud Dogs in Rainy River District Women's Fastball League action on Monday night at the St. Francis Sports Field.
 The 'Canes rallied late to force the tie.